zheksoon/snapdrag/README.md

 });
 ```

-The callback is an important place to do some initial setup or calculations before the drag interaction starts.
+The callback is an important place to perform initial setup or calculations before the drag interaction starts.

-The arguments of the callback are:
+Arguments:
 - `event` is the `PointerEvent` from the `pointermove` handler.
 - `dragStartEvent` is the `PointerEvent` from the `pointerdown` handler.
 - `element` is the element on which the drag interaction occurs.
 - `data` is the data associated with the draggable.

-`event` here is different from `dragStartEvent` because the `onDragStart` called only when `shouldDrag` returns `true`, so the `event` is the first `pointermove` event after that.
+Note: `event` here is different from `dragStartEvent` because the `onDragStart` is called only when `shouldDrag` returns `true`, so the `event` is the first `pointermove` event after that.

 #### `onDragMove`
 Called on every mouse move during the drag interaction.
 Avoid putting expensive logic here.